saltstack/salt-enhancement-proposals/0009-salt-working-groups.md

 In addition, a working group applicant is a Subject Matter Expert (SME) in areas such as Windows, Cloud, Networking or SSH

-If you want to lead or be part of a different working group then the ones mentioned above, Salt would be happy to include that as part of initial working groups, provided salt receives enough interest from others to participate.
+If you want to lead or be part of a different working group then the ones mentioned above, Salt would be happy to include that as part of initial working groups, provided Salt receives enough interest from others to participate.

 ## Application Process

-Salt Community members indicate their interest to be part of working groups by filling an application consisting of simple 4-5 questions survey; Applicants indicate their preference to the type of working groups they want to join and role they want to play- Captain or facilitator.
+Salt community members indicate their interest to be part of one or more working group(s) by filling out an application consisting of simple 4-5 question survey; Applicants indicate their preference for the type of working group(s) they want to join and the role they want to play: Captain or facilitator.
 If an application is received past the due date then the applicant will automatically be considered for the next term of the working groups.

 ## Election

-Salt will conduct an election to choose the working group members in below scenarios:
+Salt will conduct an election to choose the working group members in the following scenarios:
-- When the number of applicants interested to join the working groups exceeds the number that is ideal for a working group (3 to 9 members)
+- When the number of applicants interested in joining the working groups exceeds the number that is ideal for a working group (3 to 9 members)
-2 or more community members indicate their interest to be captains
+- 2 or more community members indicate their interest in being captain
-- If Salt doesn’t receive any eligible applicants wanting to be captain, Salt Open/core team members will be elected to be captain of that working group.
+- If Salt doesn’t receive any eligible applicants for captain role, a member of the Salt open/core will be elected to be captain of that working group.

-The rules of the election process are as below:
+The rules for the election process are:
-- For the first term of working groups, election process will be internal and voting will be done by the salt core team.
+- Election for the first working group captain will be internal and voting will be done by the salt core team.
-- For the second and later terms of working group, the previous working group members who aren’t participating in the next term will get to vote on participants and the captains
+- Elections for all subsequent working group captains and members will be voted on by the outgoing members of the current working group

 ## Timelines

-Based on the applications submitted, salt chooses the final working group members
+Based on the applications submitted, Salt chooses the final working group members

-Below is the approximate guidelines for how long each working group term last.
-The actual timelines might differ.
-For e.g. Testing and Release Working Group might decide to convene immediately after a major release and dissolve after the next major release.
+Below is the approximate timeline for how long each working group term will last.
+The actual timeline may differ.
+For example, the Testing and Release Working Group might decide to convene immediately after a major release and dissolve after the next major release.

 ![Working Group Timelines](./diagrams/Working-group-timelines.svg)